 Kat has been teaching for 11+ years and enjoys seeing her students thrive and realize their goals.

 Kat offers Drop off training as well as Rally, Obedience, Tricks, Fitness and Enrichment classes for dogs of all ages in Landrum, SC.
 Kat is also an AKC approved CGC Evaluator.

 Mardi started Agility in 1998 when she and her husband got their first Golden Retriever who needed a job!
 She quickly became addicted to training and competing and it wasn’t long before a second Golden joined the family so both Mardi and her husband could enjoy the game with their own dogs.

 Somehow, during her very busy 30-year career as Dean of Students at a local community college, Mardi always found the time to train her dogs, which often sparked ideas for helping her students work through their academic challenges.

 Over the years, Mardi has competed in AKC, USDAA and dabbled in UKI.
 Her dogs have attained many MACHs as well as a couple of ADCHs.
 Her love for Goldens brought her to breeding and over the last 15 years she has produced 6 litters of incredible performance dogs that have gone on to compete at highest levels, including running in AKC Agility National finals as well as many other big events.
 Mardi’s dog Sassy [MACH5 and CDX] was named top producing Golden dam of all time of MACH dogs – an accomplishment Mardi is most proud of.

 Mardi enjoys sharing her passion for the sport and strongly believes in keeping training fun!
 She understands that all dogs are unique, and that one size does not fit all.

-Mardi teaches private lessons, Basic Obedience classes, and Foundation through Advanced level group Agility classes in Landrum, SC.
+Mardi teaches Puppy classes as well as Foundation through Advanced level group Agility classes in Landrum, SC.